1Suryansh1/Interactive-data-preprocessing-mini-project/README.md

 # Interactive Data Preprocessing Project
 This is mini data preprocessing project which makes the task simpler by interactively asking user for each step.
+A sciket-learn inspired logical approach .. without using sciket-learn in code at all

 # Features
 1.Interactive: The script asks you what you want to do (e.g., "Do you want to run imputation?").